fastapi/fastapi/docs/en/docs/tutorial/metadata.md

 ```

 !!! tip
-    You can write Markdown in the `description` field and it will be rendered in the output.
+    You can write Markdown in the `description` field, and it will be rendered in the output.

 With this configuration, the automatic API docs would look like: